imMoya/financials_reader/README.md

-# pyspark_financials
+# financials_reader

 ### Introduction
-This repository is developed with the purpose of learning pyspark while performing data engineering on financial related problems
+This repository is developed with the purpose of learning pyspark and polars while performing data engineering on financial related problems

 ### Inputs
 Input data has been extracted from an available dataset from finnhub available at: